A bit more than 15 years ago I quit smoking - and I've never touched a cigarette again.

 I'd also dare to say that smoking is not necessarily the "worst" addiction to quit.

 Well, it's difficult to say which one is worse, after all...
-But quitting any addiction is hard and can be confusing, it brings you on slippery grounds - and anyone who takes the courage to say a serious, assumed NO to an addictive behavior deserves a hearty congrats.
+Quitting any addiction is hard and can be confusing, it brings you on slippery grounds - and anyone who takes the courage to say a serious, assumed NO to an addictive behavior deserves a hearty congrats.

 You are about to regain your freedom - freedom you may actually still hesitate if you want or not...
 But hang in there, as even that is part of the process.

-Years after I quited smoking, I also quitted coffee and sugar (in all its refined forms).
+Years after I quitted smoking, I also quitted coffee and sugar (in all its refined forms).

 ...And I found out, on my own skin, that what I knew just in theory was very true: no matter the type of addictive behavior one is struggling with, the addiction mechanism remains the same.

-Now, the good news is that it's possible to deactivate them following the exact same rules.
+Now, the good news is that it is possible to deactivate them following the exact same rules.

-No matter that we talk about alcohol, drugs, cigarettes, gambling, phone addiction, computer games, sugar, coffee, codependent relationship behavior, work... once you learn the mechanism it will become clear what to do, and that will make you stronger, and give you control.
+No matter that we talk about alcohol, drugs, cigarettes, gambling, phone addiction, computer games, sugar, coffee or work... once you learn the mechanism it will become clear what to do, and that will make you stronger, help you understand yourself better and give you more control.